To show your Mother (Earth) that you care and are concerned about her long-term health, here are 10 things you can do to help make a difference:

 10. Plant a tree or two or three.

-I visited the North Flores location twice and the new Pearl location once, and I have to give the restaurant a big green thumbs up.
+I have to give the restaurant a big green thumbs up.
 Not too many restaurants in San Antonio can say they grow the food they serve.
-And for the sustainably minded among us, you’ve got to appreciate the restaurant’s reuse of an 1896 structure, their rainwater catchment system, and their large bike rack.
+And for the sustainably minded among us, you’ve got to appreciate the Flores Street restaurant’s reuse of an 1896 structure, their rainwater catchment system, and their large bike rack.
 On top of all of this, their food is quite tasty.
-I had a monk’s bowl (quinoa, tabouli, beans, kale, and chipotle aioli) the first time I went, and I had their lasagna special on my second visit.
-On my third visit (at the Pearl), I had a Portabella Burger that was yummy good.
+I had a monk’s bowl (quinoa, tabouli, beans, kale, and chipotle aioli) the first time I went, and I had their lasagna special on my second visit to their original location on Flores.
+On my third visit (at their Pearl location), I had a Portabella Burger that was yummy good.
+My husband and I have been to their Quarry location several times, and we never go away hungry.

 Brothers Mike and Chris Behrend and their mother, Luann, are the brains behind Green.
 Mike became a vegetarian in 2005, and Chris jumped on board in 2010.
 It seems that more and more people are appreciating the goodness of meatless meals.